Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 5 Benefits of Craftivities

-Crafting can be extended beyond learning the ABC's.
-When students make a craftivity, they are developing important skills that are in great need of attention.
+Crafting can be extended beyond learning the ABCs.
+When students make a craftivity, they are practicing skills that need attention.

 1. Fine Motor Skills

 Ask any middle-grade teacher who has been around for a while.
-In general, fine motor skills appear to be less developed than in previous years.
+Fine motor skills are less developed than in previous years.
 Of course, there are students still rocking the eye-hand coordination, but many teachers have seen this trend.
-Craftivities include practice with cutting, positioning and gluing.
+Craftivities include practice with cutting, positioning, and gluing.

 2. Following Directions